SirCabby/HKCabbyCodes/README.md

 ## 🤝 Contributing

+**Contributions are welcome!** We encourage community involvement in improving CabbyCodes.
+Whether you're fixing bugs, adding new features, or improving documentation, your contributions help make this mod better for everyone.

 ### How to Contribute

+#### Submitting Changes
-1. **Fork the repository**
+1. **Fork the repository** to your GitHub account
 2. **Create a feature branch**: `git checkout -b feature/new-feature`
-3. **Make your changes** and add tests
+3. **Make your changes** and add tests if applicable
 4. **Commit your changes**: `git commit -am 'Add new feature'`
 5. **Push to the branch**: `git push origin feature/new-feature`
-6. **Submit a pull request**
+6. **Submit a pull request** from your fork to the main repository

-### Development Guidelines
-- Follow C# coding conventions
-- Add XML documentation to public methods
-- Include error handling for all user inputs
-- Test changes thoroughly before submitting
+#### Before Contributing
+- **Check existing issues** to see if your idea has already been discussed
-- Update documentation for new features
+- **Use the Issues tab** to report bugs or request new features
-- Keep UI constants in CabbyMenu project
-- Keep game-specific constants in CabbyCodes project
+- **Use the Discussions tab** to discuss potential changes or ask questions

 ### Project Organization
 - **Game Logic**: Add to CabbyCodes project